Bacon Wrapped Scallops with Maple Glaze

 Scallop Marinade

 First, add the butter and cook over medium heat until it begins to bubble & brown.
 Following this, add the maple syrup, soy sauce, garlic, and squeeze the lemon juice in.
 After a minute or two, the sauce should thicken and it's ready to brush on.
-It really is that easy.
+It is that easy.

 Browning the butter and stirring in all of the ingredients for the scallop maple glaze.

-The sauce may appear a bit thin, but once you coat the scallops and cook them it thickens up and adds just enough flavor to enhance both the bacon and the scallops.
+The sauce may appear a bit thin, but once you coat the scallops and cook them, it thickens up and adds just enough flavor to enhance both the bacon and the scallops.
 I would recommend cutting the butter by a third if you really want a thick sauce from the start, or simmering for 10-15 minutes longer.

 How to cook bacon wrapped scallops?